top of page

 Our Story

 In the wake of the Supreme Court’s overturning of Roe v.
-Wade in 2022, Hip Hop For The Future SPC was founded to confront a profound crisis of hope in Black communities—legal protections vanished, and voter turnout underscored the limits of established channels.
-Rooted in leveraging education as a vehicle to compensate Hip Hop artists at issue-driven events, our founder pivoted inward to fortify community resilience through two indispensable pillars: accessible healthcare and Hip Hop’s unrivaled power as an organizing force.
+Wade (2022), Hip Hop For The Future SPC was founded to respond to a collapsing safety net and a crisis of hope in Black communities.
+Rooted in using education to compensate Hip Hop artists at issue-driven events, the organization pivoted to fortify community resilience through two pillars: accessible healthcare and culture-led organizing.

 Our Founder